 - 1. The University holds a patent, license, or other intellectual property interest in a product or technology that is the subject of University research. - 2.
 The University holds investments in a non-publicly traded entity that has a separate financial or business relationship with the University, such as sponsored research. - 3.
-The University holds investments in a publicly traded entity valued at \$100,000 or more and the entity has a separate financial or business relationship with the University, such as sponsored research. - 4.
-The University receives a donation exceeding \$100,000 from a donor who also has an interest in University research or a procurement contract.

-5. A Key Organizational Leader holds either a financial interest valued at \$25,000 or more or a fiduciary responsibility in a company that is reasonably related to a research project or has approval authority over the research project.
+The University holds investments valued at \$100,000 or more in a publicly traded entity and the entity has a separate financial or business relationship with the University, such as sponsored research. - 4.
+The University receives a donation exceeding \$100,000 from a donor who also has an interest in University research or a procurement contract. - 5.
+A Key Organizational Leader and/or their Immediate Family Member holds either a financial interest valued at \$25,000 or more or a fiduciary responsibility in a company that is reasonably related to a research project or has approval authority over the research project.

-Organizational Conflict of Interest (Organizational Conflict): A situation in which the financial investments or the significant financial or proprietary interests of the University, or of a Key Organizational Leader, either compromise or reasonably appear to compromise the integrity of University research related business transactions or the design, conduct, reporting, review, or oversight of University research, which includes but is not limited to sponsored research and human subjects research.
+Organizational Conflict of Interest (Organizational Conflict): A situation in which the financial investments or the Significant Financial Interest or proprietary interests of the University, or of a Key Organizational Leader and/or their Immediate Family Member, either compromise or reasonably appear to compromise the integrity of University research-related business transactions or the design, conduct, reporting, review, or oversight of University research, which includes but is not limited to sponsored research and human subjects research.